Greedoid/Hercule/README.md

 This function goes one step further and returns only the current mastery page that the player has equipped.
 There is a similar function for rune pages.

+### Getting statistics

+	stats = r.get_stats_summary_from_name('The Rain Man')
+	ranked_stats = r.get_ranked_summary_from_name('Greedoid', 'na', 'SEASON3')

+The stats summary function will retrieve overall statistics for a summoner during a particular season, while the ranked summary will return ranked information for that summoner for all queue types

+**NOTE**: The statistics functions are defaulted to season 4 statistics.
+Since, as of this writing, season 4 has not begun yet, calling them as-is will not yield any particularly useful information.
+Passing in 'SEASON3', like in the ranked stats example, will allow you to see a player's performance for a past season (in this case, mine!)